kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ```ipython
 context.project_path
 ```
-You should see output similar to the following, according to your username and path:
+You should see output like this, according to your username and path:

 ```ipython
 PosixPath('/Users/username/kedro_projects/iris')